getporter/porter/docs/content/configuration.md

 \--allow-docker-host-access controls whether the local Docker daemon or host should be made available to executing bundles.
 It is set with the PORTER_ALLOW_DOCKER_HOST_ACCESS environment variable.

-This flag is available for the following commands: install, upgrade], invoke, and uninstall.
+This flag is available for the following commands: install, upgrade, invoke, and uninstall.
 When this value is set to true, bundles are executed in a privileged container with the docker socket mounted.
 This allows you to use Docker from within your bundle, such as `docker push`, `docker-compose`, or docker-in-docker.